simonw/datasette/README.md

       --extra-options TEXT      Extra options to pass to datasette serve --force                   Pass --force option to now
-      --branch TEXT             Install datasette from a GitHub branch e.g. master --template-dir DIRECTORY  Path to directory containing custom templates --plugins-dir DIRECTORY   Path to directory containing custom plugins --static STATIC MOUNT     mountpoint:path-to-directory for serving static
+      --branch TEXT             Install datasette from a GitHub branch e.g. master --token TEXT              Auth token to use for deploy (Now only) --template-dir DIRECTORY  Path to directory containing custom templates --plugins-dir DIRECTORY   Path to directory containing custom plugins --static STATIC MOUNT     mountpoint:path-to-directory for serving static